coder/docs/guides/troubleshooting/ssh-no-mutual-signature-supported.md

----
-title: SSH no mutual signature supported
+# SSH no mutual signature supported
-description: Learn how to fix SSH error "no mutual signature supported"
----

 When using `coder ssh` to reach your workspace, you may encounter the following
 error: